BC Pieno žvaigždės: History

 Founded in 1999, the club played its inaugural season in the now-defunct fourth-tier Lithuanian Basketball C League (LKCL).
 In 2001, the club gained the right to play in the third division LKBL.
 In 2003, the club debuted in the LKAL league and took fourth place (regular season: 19–15).
 The 2003–2004 LKAL season was more successful for Pieno žvaigždės as they won the regular season (regular season: 39–13).
 During the 2006–2007 season, Pieno žvaigždės played in the new second Lithuania basketball league, NKL, and took fifth place (regular season: 22-22).
 In their second NKL season, BC Pieno žvaigždės took only eight place (regular season: 17–15).
 The 2008–2009 season was more successful and Pieno žvaigždės took sixth place (regular season: 23–13).
 The 2009–2010 NKL season was one of the most successful in the club history as BC Pieno žvaigždės took third place in NKL (regular season: 21–9).

 Derrick Caracter, one of the team's leaders in the 2013–14 season.

-Since 2011 Pieno žvaigždės plays in the newly built arena.
+Since 2011 Pieno žvaigždės played in the newly built arena.

 However this was not the end, as BC Pieno žvaigždės ended their 2010–2011 NKL regular season with 41:1 win/lose ratio (lost to Meresta Pakruojis by 1 point).
 On 16/17 April 2011, BC Pieno žvaigždės participated in NKL final four and became NKL champions.
 Also they got their chance to enter Lithuania super basketball league LKL, because of that, Pieno žvaigždės played three transition matches against Naglis (loser goes to NKL and the winner is automatically transferred to Lithuania super basketball league LKL).
 On 26 April 2011, Pieno žvaigždės lost their first transition match against Naglis in Palanga.
 On 29 April 2011 however, Pieno žvaigždės won the second game of the transition series in Pasvalys.
 The perfect BC "Pieno žvaigždės" season finished very unsuccessfully as they lost the third transition series game against Naglis by only one point with result 68:69.
 Because of that, Pieno žvaigždės had to stay in NKL.

 On 14 July 2011, Pieno žvaigždės merged with LKL participant Perlas, so they participated in premier Lithuania basketball league LKL.
 The main team coach was former Perlas coach Roberts Štelmahers.
 Pieno Žvaigždės debuted in the LKL league on 7 October 2011 against Techasas, they won the match with result 84:56.

 In 2011–2012 season Pieno žvaigždės participated in LKF Cup tournament.
 They eliminated Šiauliai in last round of playoffs and advanced to final four, which took place in Kaunas.
 The semi-final was against Rūdupis, which, after very tight game Pieno žvaigždės won with result 68:67.

 However, the team was no match for Žalgiris Kaunas, losing 62:99.
 Over the next two seasons, the team played solidly in both the LKL and BBL competitions, reaching the quarterfinals each time, also reaching the LKF Cup finals in 2013, though losing to BC Prienai.